HaimengBai/431slides/class_26/README.md

 ## Announcements after class:

 6. A reminder that there is a short [Task after Class 26](https://goo.gl/forms/0YAdfGQIufanWSnG2) Google Form online.
 I would really appreciate it if you would complete this before **9 AM on Thursday 2017-12-07**.
 Thanks in advance.

+7. I've changed the Project Task E to ask you to submit your work via Canvas, rather than email.